Velocidex/velociraptor-docs/content/blog/html/2018/09/29/detecting_powershell_persistence_with_velociraptor_and_yara/_index.md

 {{% /notice %}}

-I was watching the SANS DFIR Summit 2018 videos on youtube and came across Mari DeGrazia\'s talk titled [\"Finding and Decoding Malicious Powershell Scripts\"](https://www.youtube.com/watch?v=JWC7fzhvAY8).
+I was watching the SANS DFIR Summit 2018 videos on YouTube and came across Mari DeGrazia\'s talk titled [\"Finding and Decoding Malicious Powershell Scripts\"](https://www.youtube.com/watch?v=JWC7fzhvAY8).
 This is an excellent talk and it really contains a wealth of information.
 It